-- a.
-Authorize a campus utilities project at an estimated total project cost of \$523,000.00 to provide coordinated utility extensions to the site of the College of Pharmacy as well as some existing buildings in the area - b.
-Authorize the Project Architect, The White Budd VanNess Partnership, to prepare preliminary plans for utility extensions as a coordinated design with the Addition to the Pharmacy Building - c.
-Appropriate \$523,000.00 from Interest on Bond proceeds to cover the estimated total project cost of the utilities expansion.
+- c.
+The following recommendations with respect to a coordinated utilities project to provide utility extensions in the area including the site of the College of Pharmacy: - (1) That a campus utilities project be authorized at an estimated total project cost of \$523,000 to provide coordinated utility extensions to the site of the College of Pharmacy as well as some existing buildings in the area. - (2) That the Project Architect, The White Budd Van Ness Partnership, Houston, Texas, be authorized to prepare preliminary plans for utility extensions as a coordinated design with the Addition to the Pharmacy Building. - (3) That \$523,000 be appropriated from Interest on Bond proceeds to cover the estimated total project cost of the utilities expansion.